alexboia/WP-Trip-Summary/README.txt

 == Frequently Asked Questions ==

+= How can it be displayed for other post types than page and post? = Out of the box this is not possible, but, as of 0.2.8 you can customize it using a filter hook.
+Please see this wiki page for an example: https://github.com/alexboia/WP-Trip-Summary/wiki/Changing-the-editor-availability-per-post-type.

 = Does it support KML files? =
 The plug-in currently only supports GPX and GeoJSON files as a way to upload GPS tracks.
 KML will be supported round about 0.3, maybe earlier.